Locals’ favorite stops for adventure, beautiful views and perfect picnics

 - Approx. 1,446-ft elevation gain

-- Moderate Hike.
+- Moderate hike.
 The trail is dirt and rock and in the spring is lined with wildflowers.
 There aren’t any dangerously technical areas but hiking poles would be a great choice for this hike.
+This is a great trail for sharing with your favorite furry hiking companion.

 Trail Description: I run/hike this trail year-round (yes, it is AMAZING in the snow) and love it in every single season.
-Since you’re gaining almost 1500 ft in around 2 miles, there are some steeper sections, but there are also a few sections along the way where the trail flattens out and gives you a chance to truly enjoy the wildlife and views around you.
-Once you reach the top of this hike, you’ll find an old hitching post that has fallen over that you can sit on as well as a plethora of rocks that are the perfect place for a snack or a full-blown picnic.
+Since you’re gaining almost 1500 feet in around 2 miles, there are some steeper sections, but there are also a few sections along the way where the trail flattens out and gives you a chance to truly enjoy the wildlife and views around you.
+Once you reach the top of this hike, you’ll find an old hitching post that has fallen over that you can sit on as well as a plethora of rocks that are the perfect place for a snack or a full-blown picnic overlooking the stunning canyon below.
 From the top, you’ll see views of the Yakima River Canyon and Roza Dam as well as Selah and Yakima Valleys, with Cleman Mountain in the distance.
-This is a must see for anyone visiting or even locals — but make sure to start early or wear sunscreen because there is no shade on this trail.
+This is a must-see for anyone visiting or even locals – but make sure to start early or wear sunscreen because there is no shade on this trail.

-Thank you to our guest contributor for her guide.
-Shannon Mahre is a local outdoor guide extraordinaire and passionate adventurer.
-Check out her year-round outdoor adventure clinics, classes and retreats with Mahre MADE and Girls with Grit.
+*Thank you to our guest contributor for her guide.
+Shannon Mahre is our favorite local outdoor guide and passionate adventurer.
+Check out her year-round outdoor adventure clinics, classes and retreats with Girls with Grit.

 Check Out Fun Places to Float, Fish and Paddle